telerik/xaml-docs/styling-and-appearance/stylemanager/common-styling-apperance-setting-theme.md

 ## Unsupported controls

-The RadGanttView control doesn't support changing the theme using StyleManager and it should be used with NoXaml dlls and the [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) mechanism.
+The RadGanttView control doesn't support changing the theme using StyleManager and it should be used with the NoXaml dlls and the [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) mechanism.

 ## See Also
  * [Modifying a Built-In Theme]({%slug common-styling-apperance-modifying-built-in-theme%})